All Episodes

 I'm sure it's less than virtually anybody else does it.

-And once we once we had a place for them to go, then we could put the ordinances in place in the city to to keep the conduct that's negative and harmful to the city from happening, whether it's urinating on the sidewalks or or defecating on the sidewalks or or uh sleep even sleeping.
+And once we had a place for them to go, then we could put the ordinances in place in the city to keep the conduct that's negative and harmful to the city from happening, whether it's urinating on the sidewalks or defecating on the sidewalks or even sleeping.

-So now the way it's set up is if if you are if you are out on the street, you can um and up and up we have a we had a team that would go out of a police officer and a social service worker, and they would go to somebody and that's homeless and they would say, Okay, we've got a place for you to go.
+So now the way it's set up is if you are out on the street, you can end up, we had a team that would go out, a police officer and a social service worker, and they would go to somebody that's homeless and they would say, okay, we've got a place for you to go.

-And and and if if you if you don't go, then you can be arrested.
+And if you don't go, then you can be arrested.

-And and we we we we started to enforce all the quality of life uh laws that Rudy Giuliani was so good about.
+And we started to enforce all the quality of life laws that Rudy Giuliani was so good about.

 You know, I just love the innovation of it.

-How long did it take to get everybody out of the 10th city and get them working and in other words you improve public safety, you got economic development, you got community support, you have public school support.
+How long did it take to get everybody out of the 10 city and get them working?

 You helped the kids involved that are victims in all of this.